Preservation Special Projects

 Workshops can make a real difference in the success of your application.
 They’re an opportunity for you to get your questions answered by a 4Culture grant manager and learn from other applicants.

-All workshops will be held remotely in 2021.
+All workshops will be held remotely.
 Please register via the links provided to receive Zoom meeting information.
-You can also call or email Program Manager Brandi Link to schedule a one-on-one appointment to discuss your application or project ideas.

 We are here to assist you!
 If you have any questions at any time, please contact us.